Introduction and origin

 How is Dabu Printing done?

 The word Dabu means ‘Dabanna’ which means press.
-The fabric to be printed is washed, liberated from starch and residue.
+Firstly, the craftsman washes the fabric, liberates it from the starch and residue.
 This process of Dabu printing includes the fabric absorbing water for a day and an additional two days in a blend of castor oil and water.
-It is then packaged and absorbing continues for an additional 24 hours.
+It is packed.
+Absorbing continues for an additional 24 hours.

-The fabric is then washed in clear water for two ceaseless days to evacuate all hints of the castor oil.
-The fabric is then prepared for dying and printing to begin.
+Then he washes the fabric in clean water for two ceaseless days to evacuate all hints of the castor oil.
+Then he prepares the fabric for dying and printing to begin.

 Following stage includes the procedure of mud opposing, which makes this print one of a kind and delightful.
 The mud is produced using fixings like mud, gum, lime and waste wheat refuse are joined.
-From that point onward, the glue is dried by sprinkling sawdust.
+From that point onward, we sprinkled sawdust to dry the glue.
 This covering dust shields these pieces of the textures from dying, later on, making a one of a kind and brilliant effect.

 Types of motifs in Dabu Printing